Und3rf10w/und3rf10w.github.io/_posts/2022-01-08-shlyuz-1-influences.md

 Frankly, I wasn't interested in "recreating Assassin", but this was a neat model to use for inspiration.

 ### Galleon Transport Interface
-With one of my interest being weird ways to do transport channels, it's a useful exercise to gain an understanding of what a Galleon Transport Interface might look like.
+With one of my interests being weird ways to do transport channels, it's a useful exercise to gain an understanding of what a Galleon Transport Interface might look like.
 Transport interfaces are "*...used to transmit arbitrary data between components that may or may not be on the same machine*".

 Rather than trying to explain the transport process myself, showing an excerpt of the design document would be more advantageous: